 Below is an informative BBC documentary on the healing powers of therapeutic herbs.

-If you don’t have the time to watch; I’ve summarised it in this blog post.
+If you don’t have the time to watch; I’ve summarized it in this blog post.

 Be sure to scroll to the end as I’ve included a video that gives you step-by-step instructions on how to make a powerful painkiller using a common backyard weed.